stereokai/amok/readme.markdown

 ```

 ## Automatic Variables
+These automatic variables are set and substituted when spawning clients and compilers.

 ```
 $@
   When using a bundler, this is set to the output path of the bundle